bouncing your on-camera flash behind you

 1. You often say that you simply bounce your flash behind you (in general terms), and I get the impression that you do this regardless of what is behind you.
 Is this the case?
 If so, what if there is no wall or other surface sufficiently close for the flash to bounce back effectively?
 What would you do?
 I admit that my physics knowledge is somewhat lacking, but if a surface is so far away, does the flash light not die by the time it gets there and back onto the subject?
 Or, am I to assume that your flash is capable of such distances?
 (I use a Canon 580ex II).

 When I say “bounce my flash behind me”, I rarely bounce directly behind me.
-It’s usually over a shoulder, or off to the side – depending on where I want my light to come from.
+It’s usually at an angle over a shoulder, or upwards at an angle off to the side – depending on where I want my light to come from.

 In this example - bounce flash photography at wedding receptions - I bounced into the huge reception room behind me.
 No specific wall behind me.
 Just the room.
 But at a high enough ISO and a wide-ish aperture, enough light will return to light your subject properly.